kontist/kontist.github.io/SDK.markdown

 ### Login and fetch transactions
 Note: In this example you only want to access our own account.
 You can do this by using *your own* client and *your* username and password with the `fetchTokenFromCredentials` method.
-If you want to create an application that other users can use as well, then please follow the authentication section in the documentation.
-You need to implement the OAuth2 authorization code flow in that case.
+If you want to create an application that other users can use as well, then please follow the [authentication section](#authentication) in the documentation.
 But for our own user this can be simplified by just using username and password like this:

 ```javascript